 - A set of 14 Mineral Resource models, dated June 7, 2022, were provided by Osisko to Entech; - The mineral resource model was imported into Datamine and modelled grades within the inferred material were set to zero.
 Stope optimizations were completed using Datamine Mineable Shape Optimiser® considering an economic cut-off grade of 3.5 g/t Au.
 Unplanned dilution was added during the MSO stage, with shapes optimized for grade before applying the minimum 0.5 m hanging wall and 0.5 m footwall dilution.
 The resulting stope shapes were reviewed for practicality of mining, with unpractical mining shapes removed; - Modifying factors were applied to these stope shapes, including backfill dilution and recovery factors, based on Windfall's predicted dilution factors and industry average recovery performance; - A development design was produced to align with the resulting stope shapes that tied into the existing underground as-builts.
 The development design follows current site design criteria and A2GC geotechnical recommendations.
 A development ore dilution factor of 12% and recovery factor of 98% was applied; - Stope shapes were depleted with development drives.
-Estimated mining recoveries for stoping were 92% for stopes with an overcut and undercut, and 85% for stopes with an undercut only; - The mine design was then depleted with current site as-builts provided by Osisko up to November 3, 2022: - All stope and development designs (the mine design) were then evaluated; - Levels were then evaluated using the cost and revenue assumptions applied in the cut-off grade estimation and sub-economic levels and stopes were removed from the Mineral Reserve; - The mine design was sequenced and scheduled in Deswik® to produce a mine plan; - The resulting plan was evaluated in a financial model based on estimated mining costs to confirm economic potential.
+Estimated mining recoveries for stoping were 92% for stopes with an overcut and undercut, and 85% for stopes with an undercut only; - The mine design was then depleted with current site as-builts provided by Osisko up to November 3, 2022; - All stope and development designs (the mine design) were then evaluated; - Levels were then evaluated using the cost and revenue assumptions applied in the cut-off grade estimation and sub-economic levels and stopes were removed from the Mineral Reserve; - The mine design was sequenced and scheduled in Deswik® to produce a mine plan; - The resulting plan was evaluated in a financial model based on estimated mining costs to confirm economic potential.

-The resulting Mineral Reserve Estimate is shown in Table 11
+The resulting Mineral Reserve Estimate is shown in Table 12.

-Probable Tonnes Grade Au Grade Ounces Au Ounces Ag (000 oz)Area (000 t)(g/t)Ag(g/t)(000 oz)Lynx(1) 8,882 8.83 4.58 2,523 1,307 Underdog 906 6.80 2.31 198 Main(2) 422 2,363 5.55 3.44 261 Total in situ 4.19 12,151 8.04 3,143 1,635 Stockpiles 15.24 3.74 33 16 4 Total 12,183 8.06 4.18 3,159 1,639
+Probable

+Area Tonnes (000 t) Grade Au (g/t) Grade Ag (g/t) Ounces Au (000 oz) Ounces Ag (000 oz)

+Lynx (2) 8,882 8.83 4.58 2,523 1,307

+Underdog 906 6.80 2.31 198 67

+Main (3) 2,363 5.55 3.44 422 261

+Total in situ 12,151 8.04 4.19 3,143 1,635

+Stockpiles 33 15.24 3.74 16 4

+Total 12,183 8.06 4.18 3,159 1,639